-IGGI is a collaboration between the University of York, the University of Essex and Goldsmiths College, University of London.
-The programme trains PhD researchers who will become the next generation of leaders in research, design, development and entrepreneurship in digital games.
+IGGI is a collaboration between the University of York, the University of Essex and Goldsmiths, University of London.
+The IGGI Centre trains the next generation of leading researchers, designers, developers and entrepreneurs in digital games.

-IGGI gives you the opportunity to work with our industry partners, allowing you the possibility to contribute directly to the future of games.
-You will have the opportunity to undertake industrial placements during the IGGI programme, giving you first-hand experience of the games industry.
-These placements will contribute to your research, ensuring its relevance, as well as giving you the skills needed to succeed in a career in the games industry or games research.
+IGGI gives you the chance to work on a focused research topic to extend the forefront of current knowledge in digital games technology and applications.
+IGGI gives you the opportunity to work with our industrial partners on your research, giving you an opportunity to contribute directly to the future of games.
+You’ll have the opportunity to undertake industrial placements during the programme.
+These give you first-hand experience of the gaming industry, contributing to your research, as well as giving you the skills needed to succeed in a career in the games industry or games research.

-You can contact potential supervisors directly (see www.iggi.org.uk/supervisors/ for a list), or contact us at the email address below and we can help you to choose a principal supervisor from York, Essex or Goldsmiths based on your interests and background.
+You can contact potential supervisors directly (see the Essex supervisors on this list www.iggi.org.uk/supervisors/), or we can help you to choose a principal supervisor from Essex based on your interests and background.